VaibhavKatariya/ShikshaSetu-internal/README.md

-# 🎓 SIH Project: Learning Dashboard for Students and Teachers
+# 🎓 SIH Internal Hackathon: SikshaSetu Learning Dashboard

 ## 🌟 Overview

-This project is a user-friendly **learning dashboard** designed for both students and teachers.
-It helps instructors manage educational resources and allows real-time tracking of student progress.
-We’ve followed essential **UX principles** to ensure a smooth and effective experience for all users.
+This repository, **SikshaSetu-Internal**, is developed for the **SIH Internal Hackathon**.
+It presents a user-friendly **learning dashboard** designed for both students and teachers.
+The dashboard helps instructors manage educational resources and enables real-time tracking of student progress.
+We've followed essential **UX principles** to ensure a smooth and effective experience for all users.

 ### 📜 Problem Statement